-A. GROUNDS FOR DENIAL/TERMINATION [24 CFR 982.54, 982.552, 982.553]
+12.1 GROUNDS FOR DENIAL/TERMINATION [24 CFR 982.54, 982.552, 982.553]

-The following are grounds for denial assistance for applicants and termination of assistance for participants.

-- The family does not meet the income requirements set by HUD. - Failure to disclose and verify Social Security Numbers (as provided by 24 CFR 5.216) - Failure to correct an HQS breach caused by the family as described in 982.404(b). - Failure to allow MHA allow MHA to inspect the unit at reasonable times and after reasonable notice. - Moving from the assisted unit prior to notifying the owner and/or MHA.
-Notice should be given to the owner and, at the same time, MHA.

-- Not using the assisted unit for residence by the family.
-The unit must be the family's only residence. - The composition of the assisted family residing in the unit must be approved by MHA.
-The family must promptly inform MHA of the birth, adoption or courtawarded custody of a child.
-The family must request MHA approval to add any other family member as an occupant of the unit. - The family must promptly notify MHA if any or all family members no longer resides in the unit. - Engaging in legal profit-making activities in the unit that are not incidental to primary use of the unit as a residence by members of the family.
-If the business activity area results in the inability of the family to use any of the critical living areas, such as a bedroom utilized for a business which is not available for sleeping, it will be considered a violation. - The family must promptly notify MHA of absence from the unit. - Owning or having any interest in the unit.

-- Family is under contract and 180 days have elapsed since MHA's last housing assistance payment was made.
-If a family fails to report income that results in zero HAP, the 180 days will be counted retroactively. - Missing two consecutive appointments, including inspections, without rescheduling prior to the appointment. - Reoccurring violations of the program rules ointment.
-If a tenant misses an appointment that results in a decrease in HAP, the tenant will be owe MHA for any overpayment due to the delay.
+- A. The following are grounds for denial assistance for applicants and termination of assistance for participants. - (1) The family does not meet the income requirements set by HUD. - (2) Failure to disclose and verify Social Security Numbers (as provided by 24 CFR 5.216). - (3) Failure to correct an HQS breach caused by the family. - (4) Failure to allow MHA to inspect the unit at reasonable times and after reasonable notice. - (5) Missing two or more inspections without rescheduling per MHA policy. - (6) Moving from the assisted unit prior to notifying the owner and MHA. - (7) Not using the assisted unit for residence by the family.
+The unit must be the family's only residence. - (8) Not complying with MHA policy regarding adding and/or removing household members. - (9) Engaging in legal profit-making activities in the unit that are not incidental to primary use of the unit as a residence by members of the family. - (i) If the business activity area results in the inability of the family to use any of the critical living areas, such as a bedroom utilized for a business which is not available for sleeping, it will be considered a violation. - (10) Owning or having any interest in the unit. - (11) Family is under contract and 180 days have elapsed since MHA's last housing assistance payment was made. - If a family fails to report income that results in zero HAP, the 180 days will be counted retroactively. - (12) Missing two consecutive appointments without rescheduling prior to the appointment; failing to recertify.